The FinTech space is transforming. This transformation has been simmering for years and is just beginning to catch fire.

 From our unique vantage point talking to application providers and Financial Institutions (FIs) daily, we find very few (to say it kindly) who are happy with WAN innovations available to them as they move to the cloud.

 Many initially think of SD-WAN as an example of network innovation applied to the cloud, and they’re right.
-SD-WAN is one of the biggest innovations to hit the networking market in quite a while.
+SD-WAN moved the networking market forward in valuable ways.
 But it’s target market doesn’t span the entire spectrum of cloud networking use cases.

 SD-WAN is designed and priced to displace MPLS.
 And why shouldn’t it?
 MPLS is almost universally unloved these days.
 Expenses, performance, and long lead times are just a few of the reasons to want to replace MPLS connections.